-As of June 30, 2005, we had used approximately \$8.4 million of the net proceeds from our initial public offering to fund our operations, including development of both our strategic core and partnering programs and payment of \$120,000 in consulting fees to our Chairman of the Board, Dr. Yuichi Iwaki.
-In addition, we had used \$0.2 million for acquisitions of property and equipment.
+As of September 30, 2005, we had used approximately \$14.2 million of the net proceeds from our initial public offering to fund our operations, including development of both our strategic core and partnering programs and payment of \$180,000 in consulting fees to our Executive Chairman of the Board and Acting Chief Executive Officer and Chief Financial Officer, Dr. Yuichi Iwaki.
+In addition, as of September 30, 2005, we had used \$0.7 million for acquisitions of property and equipment.
 Other than the consulting fees paid to Dr. Iwaki, no proceeds were paid directly to any of our directors or officers (or their associates) or persons owning ten percent or more of any class of our equity securities or to any other affiliates.
-We expect to use a majority of the remainder of the net proceeds from our initial public offering to continue the development of both our strategic core and partnering programs and to acquire and develop additional product candidates.
-In addition, we may use a portion of the net proceeds from our initial public offering to acquire technologies or businesses that are complementary to our own, but we currently have no commitments or agreements relating to any of these types of transactions.
+We expect to use a majority of the remainder of the net proceeds from our initial public offering to acquire and develop additional product candidates.
+In addition, we may use a portion of the net proceeds from our initial public offering to acquire technologies or businesses that are complementary to our own, but we currently have no commitments or agreements relating to any such transaction.

 We cannot specify with certainty all of the particular uses for the net proceeds received from our initial public offering.
-The amount and timing of our expenditures will depend on several factors, including the progress of our development efforts and the amount of cash used in our operations.
-Accordingly, our management will have broad discretion in the continued application of the net proceeds.
+The amount and timing of our expenditures will depend on several factors, including, the progress of our development efforts and the amount of cash used in our operations.
+Accordingly, our management will have broad discretion in the continued application of the net proceeds from our initial public offering.
 Pending the uses described above, we plan to invest the net proceeds from our initial public offering in short-term, investment-grade, interest-bearing instruments.